-This is a commercial product that is made from all-natural ingredients.
+This product is made from all-natural ingredients.
 Avenger is OMRI-listed, fast-acting, and an excellent contact herbicide.

 To make a homemade weed killer using borax, combine 8 ounces of borax with two gallons of water in a spray container.

 Shake well and coat troublesome areas.
-However, try to only saturate the leaves and not the actual ground.
-As a bonus, this will also kill ants.
+However, try to only saturate the weeds and not the soil.

 18. WeedGuard Plus

 This special fabric is designed to smother weed seeds before they get a chance to germinate.
-Moreover, it’s 100% biodegradable and fairly easy to apply.
+It’s also 100% biodegradable and fairly easy to apply.

 19. Harvest and Eat Them

 Some weeds can be eaten as vegetables.
-Moreover, there are likely many edible weeds growing in your garden and backyard.
+Besides, there are likely many of these edible weeds growing in your garden and backyard.
 Instead of destroying them, utilize those wild edible plants in salads and other dishes.

-Weeds can be very difficult to deal with as they take up space and suck up nutrients from the soil.
-Try the remedies above to get rid of them.
+Weeds can be very difficult to deal with.
+Moreover, they take up space in your garden and their roots suck up nutrients from the soil, starving your plants.
+Try the home remedies and natural methods above to get rid of them.